Understanding the Warehousing Requirements for Food Items

 What is Meant by Warehouse for Food?

-Warehouse of food refers to a dedicated facility from where you can store, pick, and ship food items.
+A warehouse of food refers to a dedicated facility where you can store, pick, and ship food items.
 As food items are perishable and more prone to contamination, this facility must be equipped with temperature control, moisture control, and other requirements.

-Let’s take a look at what are the requirements of warehousing food items.
+Let’s take a look at what are the requirements for warehousing food items.